unspr/simple-js-test-runner/README.md

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!

 Please be advised that any kind of contribution (code, bug report, idea ...) deserves to appear here.
 If you don't appear here don't hesitate to open a new ticket.
-In the other hand if you don't want to be mentionned don't hesitate to notice it to me.
+In the other hand if you don't want to be mentioned don't hesitate to notice it to me.